reard96/supply-lynx/ABOUT.md

 It is a token based on the distributed ledger that is a blockchain.
 Cryptocurrency is a digital currency formed on the basis of cryptography, or by definition, “the art of solving or writing codes.”
 Although all are considered cryptocurrencies, these tokens can serve different purposes on these networks.

-But isn't all of this just contrived?
-Does it actually have any value?
+But aren't cryptocurrencies just contrived?
+Do they actually have any value?

 #### Sidenote regarding money
 Since we normally transact in currencies issued by governments, it is a common misconception that those [fiat currencies](https://en.wikipedia.org/wiki/Fiat_money) are the only form of money.
 However, these are a relatively recent technology and are not synonomous with the concept of money.